MIW-G-C6/Cato/Glossary.md

 **groupDashboard** - page of the group where one can see all the clients, their most urgent tasks, a link to their clientDashboard and other groupmembers of a certain group.

+**groupOptions**-page where the groupAdministrator can add or remove group members and change their roles in the group.
+Also the groupname can be changed here.

 **clientDashboard** - page where one can see the tasklist and calendar of a certain client